ElectronVector/clarify/README.md

 ```c
     WHEN("something happens"); // <-- This semicolon will break your tests.
 ```
 This will break your tests in non-obvious ways.
-Recommend compiling with -W -Wall flags to warn on these errors.
+I recommend compiling with -W -Wall flags to warn on these errors.